 Whichever route you go down, your business will not be reliant on the weather!

 Space, shading and feasibility

-For a solar system to be a sound investment the installation needs to generate a significant proportion or the power you need.
-Solar panels do require an amount of suitable space, which can either be ground mounted or roof mounted.
+For a solar system to be a sound investment the installation needs to generate a significant proportion of the power you need.
+Solar panels do require an amount of suitable space, which can either be ground-mounted or roof mounted.